what's it like being an openly gay k-pop artist?

 What Holland didn’t expect, however, was that a generation of young South Koreans would be open to his message of self-love and acceptance.
 “I don't get hurt anymore,” he tells i-D, when talking about how he deals with the toxic and homophobic comments he gets online.
 “It's true.
 Because I have my loving fans.”

-i-D spoke with Holland about self-care, his advice for living authentically, and what 2019’s going to look like.
+i-D spoke with Holland about self-care, his advice for living authentically and what his 2019’s going to look like.

 How do you define your music?